artefactual-labs/haproxy-el-packaging/README.md

 1. Adjust `HAPROXY_VERSION` in `versions.env`.
 2. Update the release notes/changelog if needed.
 3. Run the build locally or via CI to validate.
-4. Tag the repository (e.g., `v2.8.16-el9.1`) and trigger the release workflow.
+4. Trigger the release workflow when you are ready to publish.

-> **Tip:** Build EL8 packages by exporting `ROCKY_BASE_IMAGE=rockylinux:8` (or `almalinux:8`) before running GoReleaser.
-The same tag can be reused with matrix jobs if you want to publish both EL8 and EL9 artifacts from one run.
+> **Tip:** Override `HAPROXY_BUILD_TARGETS` if you need a different container image map (default builds EL9 and EL8 from `rockylinux:9` and `rockylinux:8`).

 ## Release workflow

 Trigger the **Release** workflow manually from GitHub Actions once the repository is in the desired state:

-- Provide a canonical semantic version with a leading `v` (for example, `v2.8.16-el9.1`).
+- Provide the release version (for example, `2.8.16-1`).
+This value becomes the git tag.
-- Optionally set `package_release` (defaults to `1` and passed through to GoReleaser).
+- Optionally set `package_release` (defaults to `1` and feeds the RPM release field).
-- The workflow builds the artifacts, tags the commit, and publishes a release whose notes include the upstream HAProxy version from `versions.env`.
+- The workflow builds EL9 and EL8 RPMs, tags the commit, and publishes a release whose notes include the upstream HAProxy version from `versions.env`.